linuskangsoftware/netdb/README.md

 # NetDB: Easy database management endpoints

-NetDB is a very easy safe and secure solution to expose your database endpoints out to the real world.
-It is optimised for Roblox, with a provided Module and example script to make managing your database easy.
+NetDB is a very easy safe and secure solution to expose your MariaDB database endpoints out to the real world.

 ## Getting started